-Did you know over 50% of the soil in the Dallas-Fort Worth Metroplex is expansive clay?
-This fact shows how North Texas soil can impact your home’s foundation.
+Do you know that over 50% of North Texas soil in the Dallas-Fort Worth Metroplex is expansive clay, which can impact your home’s foundation?
 The U.S. Department of Agriculture says the seasonal changes in these clays are a big worry for foundation damage.

 For homeowners in North Texas, knowing about soil types and their effects is key.
-The area has deep, rich soils and expansive clays that can cause problems like foundation settling and cracking.
-These issues can even lead to your foundation failing.
+The area has deep, rich soils and expansive clays that can cause problems like foundation settling and cracking and can even lead to your foundation failing.

 Let’s look at North Texas’s soil types, their properties, and how they affect your foundation.
 We’ll talk about the need for good drainage, soil changes, and regular checks to keep your home stable.
 By the end, you’ll know how to protect your foundation from North Texas soils.